Welcome to the KVR Developer Challenge 2012, the fourth free-for-all audio plug-in / audio application / soundware design event!

 Visit www.vstplugin-sonicxtc.com for more information.

-- Filter Envelope with modulation cutoff or pitch.
+- Filter Envelope and LFO with modulation cutoff or pitch.

-- 5 Types filter-Low pass,High pass,Band pass,Band reject and Peaking.
+- State Variable Filter with 5 types-Low pass,High pass,Band pass,Band reject and Peaking.

 OctaveDown is a 32-bit VST effect for pitching audio down an octave.